libp2p/go-libp2p-resource-manager/README.md

 Scopes, whereby resource usage is constrained by a DAG of scopes, accounting for multiple levels of resource constraints.

+The Resource Manager doesn't prioritize resource requests at all, it simply checks if the resource being requested is currently below the defined limits and returns an error if the limit is reached.
+It has no notion of honest vs bad peers.

+The Resource Manager does have a special notion of [allowlisted](#allowlisting-multiaddrs-to-mitigate-eclipse-attacks) multiaddrs that have their own connection limits if the normal system limits are reached.

 ## Usage

 The Resource Manager is intended to be used with go-libp2p. go-libp2p sets up a